 We can test Jekyll is working by checking the version installed:

 Step 4.
 Create blog and up the server using Jekyll.

 Now we are ready to create the blog and run the server.
-The below given command create the directory called idrootblog.
+The below-given command creates the directory called idrootblog.
 You can given another name of your choice.
-In this directory, jekyll configuration file and setup is all set:
+In this directory, Jekyll configuration file and setup is all set:

 Step 5.
 Accessing Jekyll.